Picasso (restaurant)

-Picasso is a two Michelin star restaurant run by chef Julian Serrano in Las Vegas, Nevada, United States.
+Picasso was a restaurant run by chef Julian Serrano in Las Vegas, Nevada, United States.
 The name is derived from the artist Pablo Picasso and features the artist's paintings throughout the restaurant.
-The cuisine of Picasso is French with a Spanish influence, and the restaurant is known for its reinvention and interpretation of these cuisines.
-Today, the restaurant holds two Michelin stars, the Forbes Five-Star Award, the AAA Five-Diamond Award, a 28/30 rating from the Zagat guide, the Wine Spectator Grand Award since 2001, and is considered to be one of the finest restaurants in the United States.
+The cuisine of Picasso was French with a Spanish influence, and the restaurant was known for its reinvention and interpretation of these cuisines.
+The restaurant held the Forbes Five-Star Award, the AAA Five-Diamond Award, a 28/30 rating from the Zagat guide, the Wine Spectator Grand Award since 2001, and was considered to be one of the finest restaurants in the United States.

+On May 15, 2024, Bellagio announced that Picasso would close in August 2024.
+It was replaced by Carbone Riviera.